 - The graphic above shows the individual yearly averages, so you can see the trend lines weaving through the individual years.
 2021 / 2022 were below trend (and part of triple dip La Nina).

-- My trend lines go above other ones I’m seeing posted by establishment figures / authorities, so it will be interested to see what trend algorithm I can find that produces those trend lines.
+- The trend lines go above other ones I’m seeing posted by establishment figures / authorities, so it will be interested to see what trend algorithm I can find that produces those trend lines.

 - Previously my graphic stated “The Climate” passed some value, and that was overreach on my part, and probably devalues / distracts-from the graphics.
 I have moved to loess-smoothing, and then I can just say the loess trend line reached x-C in year y.